Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

 Next, we refine this approach by directly computing $J_{n, \hat{p}_{n} ( \pi_0 )}$ with the bootstrap.
-This method is more accurate, but can be significantly more computationally expensive.
-Table \ref{table: bootstrap} reports realizations of these approximate confidence intervals for the test statistics $\hat{\pi}_n$, $\tilde{\pi}_{n,C}( \pi_0 )$, $\hat{\phi}_n$, $\tilde{\phi}_{n,C} ( \pi_0 )$, $W_n$, and $R_n$ computed on data from \cite{bendavid_etal_2020}, in addition to estimates of the coverage and average interval length at the $n$ and estimate $\hat{p}_{n}$ for this study.
+This method is more accurate, but can be more computationally expensive.
+In particular, choosing test statistics that make use of the constrained MLE $\hat{p}_{n}(\pi_0)$ requires solving the associated convex program for each bootstrap replicate.
+As a result, for this case, we focus attention on test statistics that do not make use of $\hat{p}_{n}(\pi_0)$.
+Table \ref{table: bootstrap} reports realizations of these approximate confidence intervals computed on data from \cite{bendavid_etal_2020}, in addition to estimates of the coverage and average interval length at the $n$ and estimate $\hat{p}_{n}$ for this study.
 Again, each of these intervals include zero, are roughly the same length as the delta-method intervals, and have coverage probability close to the nominal level.

-Figure \ref{fig: bootstrap} displays estimates of the coverage probabilities for these intervals for the test statistics $\hat{\pi}_n$, $\tilde{\pi}_{n,C}( \pi_0 )$, $\hat{\phi}_n$, $\tilde{\phi}_{n,C} ( \pi_0 )$, $W_n$, and $R_n$ in the same Monte Carlo experiment developed in Section \ref{sec: measure}.
-Similarly to Figure \ref{fig: asymptotic}, these intervals have coverage close to the nominal value and are approximately equi-tailed.
-In particular, the interval constructed with $R_n$ is equi-tailed and appears to be the least sensitive to perturbations in $p_2$ and $n_2$.
+Figure \ref{fig: bootstrap} displays estimates of the coverage probabilities in the same Monte Carlo experiment developed in Section \ref{sec: problem}.
+Again, these intervals have coverage close to the nominal value and are approximately equi-tailed.
+The interval constructed with $R_n$ is most equi-tailed and appears to be the least sensitive to perturbations in $p_2$ and $n_2$.